-If you find an interesting site for grassland fungi, please record information about the site and species seen, take pictures, and inform one of the two fungi organisations mentioned in the 'Information and advice' section.
+If you find an interesting site for grassland fungi scoring 5+ please inform the landowner, and one of the two fungi organisations mentioned in the 'information and advice' section.
 The site may be worth further investigation and these organisations will be able to find a local expert to undertake a more comprehensive survey.
-Alternatively, if you are aware of the local county recorders or relevant conservation organisation, feel free to pass on information directly to them.
+Alternatively, if you are aware of the local county recorders or a relevant conservation organisation, feel free to pass on information directly to them.